san-diego-tech-conference/SD_Tech_Conference/index.md

 Welcome to the **UCSD Computing & Data Sciences Undergraduate Conference**!

+## The CDS Conference?

 The **UCSD Computing & Data Sciences Undergraduate Conference** is a student-run event designed to **celebrate the creativity and innovation of undergraduate work** in computing and data sciences (CDS).

 This is **not just for research**—it’s a space where students can **showcase passion projects, dive deeper into niche topics, and present internship work that has had a meaningful impact**.
-Whether you’ve built a tool, analyzed an interesting dataset, contributed to open-source projects, or developed an innovative application, this conference is the **perfect place to share your journey**.
+Whether you’ve built a tool, analyzed an interesting dataset, contributed to open-source projects, or developed an innovative application, this conference is the **perfect place to:

-## What Is The CDS Conference?

-This conference is **more than just an academic event**—it's an opportunity to:

 - 📜 **Turn Your Work into a Publication** – Whether it’s a personal project, independent research, or internship experience, this conference provides a platform to professionally pubish the hard work you've done.
 - 🫱🏽‍🫲🏾 **Refine Your Public Speaking Skills** – Present your work in a low-pressure, encouraging environment.
 Gain experience explaining technical concepts to a diverse audience, a critical skill for future career and research opportunities.